 The top football competition in England is now back in full swing and we’ve had a good look at all the teams after their first couple of games each.

-With the transfer window now closed, there is a clear picture of the talents each club has at their disposal and who has the best odds of winning the Premier League this season.
+With the transfer window now closed, there is a clear picture of the talents each club has at their disposal and who has the best chance of winning the Premier League this season.